MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgRiskDetection.md

     - `[GeoCoordinates <IMicrosoftGraphGeoCoordinates>]`: geoCoordinates
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Altitude <Double?>]`: Optional.
 The altitude (height), in feet,  above sea level for the item.
 Read-only.
       - `[Latitude <Double?>]`: Optional.
 The latitude, in decimal, for the item.
-Read-only.
+Writable on OneDrive Personal.
       - `[Longitude <Double?>]`: Optional.
 The longitude, in decimal, for the item.
-Read-only.
+Writable on OneDrive Personal.
     - `[State <String>]`: Provides the State where the sign-in originated.
 This is calculated using latitude/longitude information from the sign-in activity.
   - `[RequestId <String>]`: Request ID of the sign-in associated with the risk detection.
 This property is null if the risk detection is not associated with a sign-in.
-  - `[RiskDetail <String>]`: riskDetail
+  - `[RiskDetail <String>]`:
   - `[RiskEventType <String>]`: The type of risk event detected.
-The possible values are unlikelyTravel, anonymizedIPAddress, maliciousIPAddress, unfamiliarFeatures, malwareInfectedIPAddress, suspiciousIPAddress, leakedCredentials, investigationsThreatIntelligence, generic,adminConfirmedUserCompromised, passwordSpray, impossibleTravel, newCountry, anomalousToken, tokenIssuerAnomaly,suspiciousBrowser, riskyIPAddress, mcasSuspiciousInboxManipulationRules, suspiciousInboxForwarding, and unknownFutureValue.
-If the risk detection is a premium detection, will show generic.
+The possible values are unlikelyTravel, anonymizedIPAddress, maliciousIPAddress, unfamiliarFeatures, malwareInfectedIPAddress, suspiciousIPAddress, leakedCredentials, investigationsThreatIntelligence, generic,adminConfirmedUserCompromised, mcasImpossibleTravel, mcasSuspiciousInboxManipulationRules, investigationsThreatIntelligenceSigninLinked, maliciousIPAddressValidCredentialsBlockedIP, and unknownFutureValue.
 For more information about each value, see riskEventType values.
   - `[RiskLevel <String>]`: riskLevel
   - `[RiskState <String>]`: riskState
   - `[RiskType <String>]`: riskEventType
   - `[Source <String>]`: Source of the risk detection.
 For example, activeDirectory.
   - `[TokenIssuerType <String>]`: tokenIssuerType
-  - `[UserDisplayName <String>]`: The user principal name (UPN) of the user.
+  - `[UserDisplayName <String>]`: Name of the user.
   - `[UserId <String>]`: Unique ID of the user.
+The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[UserPrincipalName <String>]`: The user principal name (UPN) of the user.

 INPUTOBJECT <IIdentitySignInsIdentity>: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: key: id of activityBasedTimeoutPolicy
   - `[AppManagementPolicyId <String>]`: key: id of appManagementPolicy
   - `[AuthenticationContextClassReferenceId <String>]`: key: id of authenticationContextClassReference
+  - `[AuthenticationMethodConfigurationId <String>]`: key: id of authenticationMethodConfiguration
   - `[AuthenticationMethodId <String>]`: key: id of authenticationMethod
   - `[AuthorizationPolicyId <String>]`: key: id of authorizationPolicy
   - `[BitlockerRecoveryKeyId <String>]`: key: id of bitlockerRecoveryKey
+  - `[CertificateBasedAuthConfigurationId <String>]`: key: id of certificateBasedAuthConfiguration
   - `[ClaimsMappingPolicyId <String>]`: key: id of claimsMappingPolicy
+  - `[CommandId <String>]`: key: id of command
   - `[ConditionalAccessPolicyId <String>]`: key: id of conditionalAccessPolicy
   - `[CrossTenantAccessPolicyConfigurationPartnerTenantId <String>]`: key: tenantId of crossTenantAccessPolicyConfigurationPartner
   - `[DataLossPreventionPolicyId <String>]`: key: id of dataLossPreventionPolicy